Graduate Admissions FAQs-International Students

-The U.S. Embassy or Consulate in a foreign country issues a student (F-1) visa for the purpose of entering the United States for full-time study.
-Before you can apply for this visa, you must be admitted to a full-time program at NYU-SCPS.
+The US Embassy or Consulate in a foreign country issues a student (F-1) visa for the purpose of entering the United States for full-time study.
+Before you can apply for this visa, you must be admitted to a full-time program at the NYU School of Professional Studies.
 Once you have been admitted to a program, you will receive instructions in your student portal regarding requesting an I-20.
-You will receive a document (I-20 Form) to present to the U.S. Embassy or Consulate to apply for your student (F-1) visa.
+You will receive a document (I-20 Form) to present to the US Embassy or Consulate to apply for your student (F-1) visa.
 Only the NYU Office of Global Services (OGS) is authorized to issue the I-20 form.

 Once you have activated your NetID, you will be able to complete the I-20 request form on the student portal.
 If you need assistance with the process, you should contact the NYU Office of Global Services (OGS) directly.

-As a full-time or part-time NYU-SCPS student, you can use the NYU Student Health Center, located at 726 Broadway, 3rd and 4th Floors.
+As a full-time or part-time NYU School of Professional Studies student, you can use the NYU Student Health Center, located at 726 Broadway, 3rd and 4th Floors.
 Depending upon your insurance coverage, fee collection for the visit may vary.
 NYU requires all full-time students to enroll in a health insurance plan, either through the University or through another insurance company.

 Full-time students who enter on a student (F-1) visa are eligible to enroll in the NYU Health Insurance Plan.
 If you are entering the United States as a tourist (B-2) or on another type of visa, you should purchase health insurance coverage before you travel to the United States.